Debbie Carter found marsh orchids last Sunday 7 June, on the Tuckingmill side of the Oddford Brook.

 The new page banner pic is of course Abby Eaton's of the Hobby - seems appropriate for what's supposed to be fast news!

 If it's not me, Elizabeth, website editor (keen but ignorant), I'll say so.

-Every photograph is captioned where necessary: please click once both to open and to view this, and including the photographer unless it's one of mine.
+Every photograph is captioned where necessary: in the 'galleries' please click once both to open and to view this, and including the photographer unless it's one of mine.
 You can scroll through all the photos in a 'gallery', too.
 Those including 'BC' are with kind permission of Butterfly-conservation.org.